 Manufacturers are increasing their digital offering to include a wide range of synthetic substrate options.
 These are perfect for end uses where durability is critical.
 Synthetic substrates are well-suited for applications that require moisture and grease resistance.
 They’re also good choices for use in industrial settings where chemical and tear resistance is a key factor.

-Synthetic substrates perform much like paper, but are made with properties to handle unique conditions.
-They offer strength and rigidity, and provide excellent opacity.
+Synthetic substrates perform much like paper but are made with properties to handle unique conditions.
+They offer strength and rigidity and provide excellent opacity.
 They’re also compatible with production methods like perforating and hole punching.
-Additionally, they’re offered in with a range of attributes.
+Additionally, they’re offered in a range of attributes.
 These include colors, calipers (thickness) as well as templates (pre-converted perforated/embedded).
 And some are even suited for magnetizing!

 Synthetics offer a wide range of both indoor and outdoor applications.
-They’re end uses include menus, loyalty cards, plant stakes, instruction manuals, cookbooks, wristbands, maps, flip charts, luggage tags, wall charts and industrial signage.
+Their end-uses include menus, loyalty cards, plant stakes, instruction manuals, cookbooks, wristbands, maps, flip charts, luggage tags, wall charts, and industrial signage.